seption-org/seption.org/content/The Problem.md

 - fractured, siloed, divided, incompatible
 - openness
 - extensibility/customization personalization, need radical compatibility
-20. Fragmentation of data, workflows, and digital identity across platforms
+- Fragmentation of data, workflows, and digital identity across platforms
-22. Lack of tools for effective collaborative sense-making, my stuff and your stuff can't interoperate
+- Lack of tools for effective collaborative sense-making, my stuff and your stuff can't interoperate
-29. Limited support for integrating formal and informal knowledge structures
+- Limited support for integrating formal and informal knowledge structures
+- conceptual provenance tracking between apps and between time
-## 2. Lack of Sovereignty (we can't do what we want with our stuff)
+## 2. Lack of Sovereignty (we can't do anything we want with our stuff)
 - We currently don't have ownership/power/sovereignty over our data, software, or identities, even if we use our own hardware.
 - extraction, centralization and control
 - identity